-where $W=(W_{ij})$ is the adjacency matrix defined in \cref{eq:graph W} and $D=(D_{ii})$ us the diagonal degree matrix defined in \cref{eq:graph D}. \end{lemma} \begin{proof} Instead of using using Taylor expansion to approximate $\bstate{1}$ via the linear dynamics (as done in \cref{pro: 2nd order taylor}), we consider the full contribution of the nonlinear dynamics.
-In fact, as for the mean field model (see \cref{prop: trivial topology}), we can exhaustively \footnote{Differently than in the mean field case, the dynamics on a general hypergraph does not converge in one single step.} analyze $\bstate{1}$.
+where $W=(W_{ij})$ is the adjacency matrix defined in \cref{eq:graph W} and $D=(D_{ii})$ us the diagonal degree matrix defined in \cref{eq:graph D}. \end{lemma} \begin{proof} Instead of using Taylor expansion to approximate $\bstate{1}$ via the linear dynamics (as done in \cref{pro: 2nd order taylor}), we consider the full contribution of the nonlinear dynamics.
+In fact, as for the mean-field model (see \cref{prop: trivial topology}), we can exhaustively \footnote{Differently than in the mean-field case, the dynamics on a general hypergraph does not converge in one single step.} analyze $\bstate{1}$.
 Note that, since $\bstate{0} \in \{-1,+1\}^n$, for every $i\in V$ it holds that

 Let us now define the following quantities, for every $i\in V$:

 Note that $a_i+b_i+c_i=|\nbr{i}|$.
 By using the definition of $\sigma_{\lambda;i}(\bstate{0})$ as in \cref{eq: def mui sigmai}, we get

 where, in the last equality, we used that by definition $\bar\mu_i := \frac{1}{D_{ii}} \sum_{ j \in V } W_{ij} \state{0}_j$.
 This concludes the proof. \end{proof}